-Aramex Appoints Abbas Panju As The SVP Of GCC And India, To Lead The Next Phase Of Growth In The Regions
+Aramex Appoints Abbas Panju as the SVP of GCC and India, to Lead the Next Phase of Growth in the Regions

 Error!
 We're sorry, but the page you were looking for doesn't exist.

-(MENAFN- Mid-East Info) Aramex, a leading global provider of comprehensive logistics and transportation solutions, has announced the appointment of Abbas Panju as the Senior Vice President of the GCC and India regions.
+(MENAFN- Gambit Communications HQ) Dubai, UAE, 15th, January 2026: Aramex, a leading global provider of comprehensive logistics and transportation solutions, has announced the appointment of Abbas Panju as the Senior Vice President of the GCC and India regions.

+An accomplished executive with close to two decades of international leadership experience, Abbas brings in a wealth of logistics expertise across Asia, the Middle East, and Africa.
+A global citizen, he has successfully showcased his ability to lead through diverse geopolitical, macro-political and economic shifts.

+Across his career, Abbas has pioneered robust hybrid strategies while advancing supply-chain resilience through de-risking and nearshoring initiatives.
+His experience has provided him with the ability to guide high performing, diverse teams through significant transformations and market disruptions.

 Legal Disclaimer: